Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Abstract

-\textbf{Discussion}: Improved ESRD prediction accuracy, results interpretability and bias mitigation strategies presented in this study have the potential to significantly enhance CKD and ESRD management, support targeted early interventions and reduce healthcare disparities.
+\textbf{Discussion}: Improved prediction accuracy, interpretability and bias mitigation strategies have the potential to enhance CKD management, support targeted interventions, and reduce healthcare disparities.

-\textbf{Conclusion}: This study presents a robust framework for predicting ESRD outcomes in CKD patients, improving clinical decision-making and patient care through multi-sourced, integrated data and AI/ML methods.
-Future research will expand data integration and explore the application of this framework to other chronic diseases.
+\textbf{Conclusion}: This study presents a robust framework for predicting ESRD outcomes, improving clinical decision-making through integrated multi-sourced data and advanced analytics.
+Future research will expand data integration and extend this framework to other chronic diseases.